poojabist1126/ATS/Readme.md

 | `help` | Display list of available commands |

 > **Note**: Commands marked as "Admin Only" require admin login to execute.

----

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## License

-This project is licensed under the terms specified in the LICENSE file.

----

-**Aotearoa Treasures Ltd.** — *Empowering authentic Kiwi retail with smart inventory and staff management.*